diogovalentepcs/eurostat/README.md

 eurostat.get_toc_df()
 ```

-Read the table of contents and return a list of tuples.
-The first element of the list contains the header line.
+Read the table of contents of the main database and return a dataframe.
 Dates are represented as strings.

 Example:
 ```python
 >>> import eurostat
 >>> toc_df = eurostat.get_toc_df()